AleoNet/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 Deployment and execution of programs is done via four new `developer` CLI commands in `snarkOS` - `decrypt`, `deploy`, `execute`, `scan`, and `transfer`.

-These CLI commands currently live in snarkOS, but can also be migrated to the Aleo SDK.
+These CLI commands currently live in snarkOS, but can also be migrated to the Provable SDK.

 *Note: All the operations are done client-side and do not require sending private keys or view keys to third parties.*